-If the pump does not deliver liquid, stop the pump; it may be necessary to vent the discharge line until liquid begins to flow.
+If the pump does not deliver liquid within two minutes, stop the pump; it may be necessary to vent the discharge line until liquid begins to flow.

 If the pump still does not deliver after consulting TROUBLESHOOTING and venting the discharge line, contact your local Gorman-Rupp Rotary Gear Distributor or the factory.